zhuoersun/Missing-Data/README.md

 # Missing-Data
-This is a list of R codes necessary for simulations and real data analysis for the paper of "Semiparametric Estimation in Regression with Missing Covariates Using Single-Index Models".
+This is a list of R codes necessary for simulations and the real data analysis for the paper of "Semiparametric Estimation in Regression with Missing Covariates Using Single-Index Models".

-Simulations
+Simulation
 ----------------

 * Please put all .R files under the same directory;